Creative Goal Setting

 Allow flexibility for change and growth as you progress toward goals.

 Consider creating goals based on themes that are flexible and can be updated & revised as you work toward them.
 Consider that daily focus on goals is most important, and revisions as you make progress keep them alive and in focus.

 - Living by your heart rather than society's expectations (or your own guilt).

 - Following an interesting path, even if it isn't the straightest one.

 - Accepting that all plans will change somewhat, and looking forward to the new opportunities that change brings.

 "Life makes sense when we are centered in our own heart and embrace our own unique journey."

-Visualizing your goals is one of the most powerful tools available to you.
-Use it...and when you visualize, consider doing so with your own artful creations.
+Visualizing goals with a vision board is one of the most powerful tools available.
+Use it, and when you visualize, consider doing so with your own artful creations.
 Creating art around our visions and goals opens up a new sensory mode that make it so much more personal and real (and fun).